QuentinRa/blog.quentinra.dev/programming-languages/high-level/python/index.md

 #### Python2

-Python is the previous major version of Python.
-With little changes, most python scripts can be run by python3.
+Python 2 was the previous major version of Python.
+With little changes, most Python scripts can be run by Python 3.

 * `print "xxx"` ➡️ `print("xxx")`
 * `5 / 2 == 2` ➡️ `5 / 2 == 2.5`